 - Component-Based Architecture – Everything in React is built around reusable components.
 This reduces redundancy, increases modularity, and improves maintainability.

-- Strong Community and Corporate Backing – With Facebook’s legacy support and a vast open-source community, React remains future-proof with continuous improvements.
+- Strong Community and Corporate Backing –With Meta’s continued stewardship and a thriving open-source community, React remains future-proof with continuous improvements.

 - Cross-Platform Capabilities – React Native allows developers to extend skills from web development to mobile app development, making it highly versatile.